sarwar71/react-essentials/README.md

 # react-essentials
-- Core concepts about the react.
+In this project learn about the basic core concepts about the react.
+- component, nested component
+- rendering sequence between components
+- state, props, etc.